Veal Piccata with Lemon and Capers

 3. Begin by taking each slice of veal, one at a time, and placing it into the flour to coat both sides with flour.
 Shake off excess flour, and place it into the heated skillet with oil, butter, and some capers.

-Keep in mind, thin slices of veal will cook up quickly.
-So when sauting the veal in the skillet, the “pink color” in the veal will start to fade and turn light beige or off white color, as it is cooking.
+First, you should know that thin slices of veal will cook up quickly.
+So when you are sautéing the veal in the skillet, the “pink color” in the veal will start to fade and turn light beige or off white color, as it is cooking.
 And, this happens quickly.

-Then you can turn each one over, for an additional minute to finish sauting the other side.
+Then, you will need to turn over each one for an additional minute or two to finish cooking the other side.

-2. Return the sauteed veal back to the skillet and pour in the lemon juice, and seaon with some black pepper to taste.
+6. First, pour in the white wine, reduce the heat to low, and simmer on low heat, while scraping the bottom of the pan, to deglaze the pan.
+Then Return the cooked veal back to the skillet and pour in the lemon juice.
+Season with some black pepper to taste.
 Here is where you can toss in a few more capers on top.

-5. Then transfer the veal to a serving platter and pour the remaining lemon-butter sauce over the veal, toss a few more capers over them, and garnish with a few lemon slices or wedges and serve.
+8. Transfer the veal to a serving platter and pour the remaining lemon-butter sauce over the veal, toss a few more capers over them, and garnish with a few lemon slices or wedges and serve immediately.

 • It’s always best to buy the veal from a local butcher shop.
 Ask for veal cutlets “for veal scallopini.”
 The veal may cost a few dollars more, but the butcher will give you not only quality meat, but he will also slice them perfectly and even pound them for you.
 It makes a huge difference when making this dish.

 • Need More Lemon Sauce?
-Add in additional butter and lemon juice to your preference.
+Not a problem.
+Just add in additional butter and lemon juice to your preference.

 • Keep in mind, the more the veal sits and rests in the lemon sauce, the more it will absorb it.
 So, it’s a good idea, to add in a splash of vegetable or chicken broth while simmering the veal, and will help keep the veal moist and juicy.

 • Also, if the sauce gets too thick during the cooking process, add in a splash more of chicken broth.
-Restaurants usually add in some chicken broth, not only for more flavor but for additional sauce when serving.
+Italian-American restaurants usually add in some chicken broth, not only for more flavor but for additional sauce when serving.

 • Can We Make this Gluten-Free?
 If you need to make this recipe gluten-free, you can use corn starch to coat the veal cutlets.